zahrof/DLP/README.md

-# ilp
+# ILP
-Source code for DLP course at Sorbonne University.
+Studying for my exam.